Military ranks of Singapore: Officers

 Colonel Joseph Leong, Republic of Singapore Navy (right) shakes hands with Captain Al Collins, United States Navy (left) in Changi Naval Base during exercise Cooperation Afloat Readiness and Training (CARAT) 2006.
 Both officers are of similar rank but bear different rank titles and insignia.

 Officers exercise leadership and command authority in the SAF.
 Prospective officers are selected from trainees in BMT and SCS, and undergo training at the Officer Cadet School (OCS).
 While training to become an officer, they hold the rank of officer cadet or midshipman, which are considered equivalent in rank to a private.
-Prospective officers are required to hold A-Level, International Baccalaureate, polytechnic diploma or equivalent tertiary qualifications, and career officers are encouraged to obtain higher studies in universities.
+Prospective officers are required to hold A-Level, International Baccalaureate, polytechnic diploma or equivalent tertiary qualifications, and career officers are encouraged to pursue higher studies in universities.
 They are appointed by the President of Singapore.

-Junior officers are in charge of sub-units, and begin at the rank of second lieutenant (2LT), and may be promoted to the ranks of lieutenant (LTA).
+Junior officers are in charge of sub-units, and begin at the rank of second lieutenant (2LT), and may be promoted to the rank of lieutenant (LTA).
 Regular and reservist personnel may be further promoted to the rank of captain (CPT) after attending courses at the SAF Advanced Schools.
 The rank insignia of junior officers are depicted by bars.

-Senior officers are typically placed in charge of units or higher branches and responsible for making command decisions.
+Senior officers are typically placed in charge of units or higher branches and are responsible for making command decisions.
 They begin duties at the rank of major (MAJ), and may progress to lieutenant colonel (LTC), senior lieutenant colonel (SLTC), or colonel (COL).
 The rank insignia for senior officers uses the coat of arms of Singapore, also informally known as "crabs".

 The general officers are the highest-ranking officers in the SAF, and are responsible for broad strategy and policies which affect the entire armed forces.
 General officers of the Army and Air Force use general-based ranks, while those of the Navy use admiral-based ranks.
 Their rank insignia consists of stars, ranging from one for brigadier generals (BG) and rear admiral (one-star) (RADM(1)), two for major generals (MG) and rear admiral (two-star) (RADM(2)), and three for lieutenant generals (LG) and vice admirals (VADM).

-Although the ranks of general and admiral (four-star equivalent) are provided for in the legislation, Singapore Armed Forces (Ranks of Servicemen) Regulations., no officers have been promoted to the rank.
+Although the ranks of general and admiral (four-star equivalent) are provided for in the Singapore Armed Forces (Ranks of Servicemen) Regulations, no officers have been promoted to the rank.
 The rank and the rank insignia are also not listed on the Ministry of Defence website.

 All officers are addressed by lower-ranking personnel as "Sir" for males or "Ma'am" for females.